Volume 112 Issue 9

 Omicron Variant Causes New Schoolwide Policies and Updates

-By Lauren Chin, Fiona Shi, Madison Kim, Jina Koh, Olivia Haven
+By Fiona Shi, Jina Koh, Lauren Chin, Madison Kim, Olivia Haven

 A rise in Omicron cases has led to the implementation of new administrative protocols to ensure the safety of Stuyvesant teachers and students.